Schmitt Scholars Program

 The program is supported by the Arthur J. Schmitt Foundation, which dedicates its resources to fashioning a better and more humane world.
 Arthur J. Schmitt was a successful entrepreneur, engineer and inventor who was committed to the education of educated, ethical and spiritually reflective leaders.
 His legacy has supported generations of Schmitt Scholars at selected colleges and universities throughout the Midwest.

 Our criteria for selecting Schmitt Scholars focuses on students' leadership potential and academic achievement.
 Applicants are required to demonstrate a record of academic excellence with a cumulative GPA of 3.2 or better; active involvement in student organizations, extracurricular academic projects and other University-sponsored and community-based programs; and evidence of the ability to assume a leadership role on campus and beyond.
-Students invited to apply for the program must be full-time undergraduate, degree-seeking students with sophomore, junior or senior standing.
+Students invited to apply for the program must be full-time undergraduate, degree-seeking students with sophomore standing or higher.
 Students in any major are eligible for the program.